HamailSaleemi/Ethical-Hacking-Learning/Section-6/WPA&WPA2-Cracking/ReadMe.md

 > aireplay-ng --deauth [#deauthPackets] -a [NetworkMac] -c [TargetMac] [Interface]
 > ```
 > use deauthPackets = 4 to send deauth attack for less time

+### You can find Handshake on the airodum-ng terminal
+now you can close the process because the handshake has been captured